Guide to Business Loan Down Payments

 Commercial mortgages offered through government-sponsored programs, including the SBA and the Department of Housing and Urban Development (HUD), generally offer some of the best financing options.

-If the property will serve a governmental purpose (such as a healthcare facility or public housing), your chances of scoring good terms tend to be even better.
+If the property will serve a governmental purpose (such as a health care facility or public housing), your chances of scoring good terms tend to be even better.

-Here are some examples of commercial mortgages and the down payments they may require.
+Here are some examples of commercial mortgages and the down payments they may require:

 Loan Type Down Payment That May Be Required

-SBA 504 loan 10% to 20%
+SBA 504 loan 10%-20%

-USDA Business & Industry loan 20% to 25%
+USDA Business & Industry loan 10%-25%

-Traditional bank loan At least 20%
+Traditional bank loan At least 10%

 Long-term online loan Collateral may be required to secure loan

-Construction loan 25% to 34%
+Construction loan 10%-30%

 Commercial Vehicle Down Payments

 If you need a vehicle to conduct business or deliver goods, you’ll likely be in the market for a small business auto loan.
 Some lenders specialize in providing business auto loans and fleet financing.
-For heavy-duty vehicles (weighing 2.5 tons or more), you will typically need to use an equipment loan.
+For heavy-duty vehicles (weighing 2.5 tons or more), you’ll typically need to use an equipment loan.

 In some cases, lenders are willing to finance a new vehicle with no down payment because the vehicle serves as collateral for the loan.
-Whether a downpayment is required and how much it will be often depends on the buyer’s profile.
+Whether a down payment is required and how much it will be often depends on the buyer’s profile.

-Here are some common types of commercial vehicle loans and possible down payments they may require.
+Here are some common types of commercial vehicle loans and possible down payments they may require:

 Loan Type Down Payment That May Be Required